 5.3.2 In continuous type designs, phase enclosures are effectively welded or connected at the two ends to other phase enclosures to form a low resistance path adequate to carry current of the same order as the bus-bar unless the circulating currents are limited by some suitable means such as the use of reactors.
 This design may not require insulation at enclosure joints.
 This type of design is illustrated in Fig. 4.

+5.4 Conductors

-5.4 Conductors — Conductors suitable for bus-bars and bus-bar connections are specified in the following Indian Standards:
+Conductors suitable for bus-bars and bus-bar connections are specified in the following Indian Standards:

 Copper Conductors